Why Are Some CT600 Boxes Empty or Zero? | TinyTax Support

 Q: My CT600 preview is mostly empty — is something broken?
 A: Almost certainly not.
 A CT600 for a simple company typically only populates 10–15 boxes out of 200+.
 Loss periods have even fewer.
 If your income and loss/profit figures are showing in the correct boxes for your company type, your filing is complete.

 Q: Box 145 shows my figures but Box 190 is empty — is that right?
 A: Yes, if your company type is Trading.
 Box 145 is for trading turnover and Box 190 is for property income.
-They are separate sections.
 A trading company with no property income will always show Box 190 as zero.

 Q: My company made a loss — why is the tax section all zeros?
 A: Because there is no corporation tax to pay when there is no taxable profit.
-Your loss is recorded in Box 780 and carries forward to offset future profits.
+Your loss is recorded in Box 780 (trading) or Box 805 (property) and carries forward to offset future profits.
 The zero tax boxes are correct.

 Was this guide helpful?